isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        } ]
    }

-In some cases the host reservations can be used in conjuction with client classes specified within the Kea configuration.
+In some cases the host reservations can be used in conjunction with client classes specified within the Kea configuration.
 In particular, when a host reservation exists for a client within a given subnet, the "KNOWN" built-in class is assigned to the client.
 Conversely, when there is no